NotPetya still roils company's finances, costing organizations $1.2 billion in revenue

-During a call on Tuesday to discuss its third-quarter earnings, AP Moller-Maersk executives brought up topics typically associated with operating Maersk Line, the world’s largest largest container shipping line.
+During a call on Tuesday to discuss third-quarter earnings, AP Moller-Maersk executives brought up topics typically associated with operating Maersk Line, the world’s largest container shipping line.
 CEO Soren Skou talked about the growing demand for container shipping while CFO Jakob Stausholm mentioned Maersk’s major capital expenditures for the quarter: the receiving of five new vessels.

 But both also discussed an issue that’s not usually equated with moving goods across the ocean: June’s NotPetya attack.
 The malware had infected Maersk, taking computers offline for weeks and preventing the company from communicating with customers.
 Ultimately, NotPetya impacted Maersk’s business operations and earnings, which is why C-suite executives were discussing cybersecurity during a call that’s typically about revenue.